 However, the advice provided by this college was not always relevant.
 Until the 1980s, long after the French realized that it was necessary for red wine to go through malolactic fermentation, the college continued to advise against it.
 The Austrians then fell way behind in their production of red wine.

-In 1950, Lenz Moser of Rohrendorf publishes “Weinbau einmal anders”, where he describes the so-called high culture allowing the mechanization and rationalization of viticulture, thus favoring a strong increase in quantities.
-In the 1980s, more than 90% of vineyards used these new techniques
+Later, in 1950, Lenz Moser of Rohrendorf publishes “Weinbau einmal anders”, revolutionized viticulture with his “high culture” training system, allowing mechanization and higher yields.
+In the 1980s, more than 90% of vineyards used these new techniques.

 The fall of the Austrian viticulture

-A year later, more than twenty people died because of this practice in Italy.
+By the way, a year later, more than twenty people died because of this practice in Italy.
 However, for unknown reasons, this will not tarnish the latter’s reputation.
+Just saying….

 The comeback of Austrian wines